privatenumber/type-flag/README.md

 })
 ```

-When a flag is required, the return type can no longer be `undefined`:
+When a flag is required, the return type will no longer include `undefined`:
 ```ts
 {
     someNumber: number; // No more " | undefined"
 }
 ```

-Array types will not have an `undefined` type, but may be an empty array.

 #### Default values
 Set a default value with the `default` property.
 When a default is provided, the flag type will not include `undefined`.